 How Helicopter Parenting Impacts a Child’s Confidence

 Parenting is… hard.
 As the father of three, I get it.
-Issues with parenting can occur anytime and anywhere – morning, evening, middle of the night, at home, while driving, in your local mall.
+Issues with parenting can occur anytime and anywhere – morning, evening, middle of the night, at home, while driving, or in your local mall.
 Parental anxiety and the conflicts which emerge from it can pose real problems for parents and children.

-In addition, our role as parents has many challenges, and they change from what they are when your child is newborn to what they are as a parent of a teen or adult.
+In addition, our role as parents has many challenges, and they change from what they are when your child is a newborn to what they are as a parent of a teen, or adult.
 Over the long run, these challenges are greatly outweighed by the happiness and love that children bring to a family.

 It still stands, though, that the challenges are the things that parents seem least prepared for.
 After all, there is no college degree in parenting.
 There is no elusive instruction manual for babies and tweens and adolescents and young adults and married adults.

 Probably one thing we can all agree on as parents is that we want the absolute BEST for our children.
 I mean, THE.
 BEST.
 Whatever that specifically means for you, one generalization we can most likely make is that it, in the least, we want things to be better.
 Again, this can mean different things to different people with different experiences.

 Wanting the best for our children can be stressful for parents if they aren’t clear on what “the best” means for them.
 This can often lead to disagreements between parents.

 - Get straight A’s in school?

 - Don’t cry, don’t get angry, aren’t sad or unhappy?
 Ever.

 - Have full freedom of choice?
 Full, no matter what.